Secret ingredients to quality software

 You can see from the UI component there is a convenient button to add a task, easily see who is assigned to tasks; As well as a menu list of options to convert to issue, rename and remove tasks, all through the UI.
 This is great for team members who don't feel comfortable with markdown.

-34. Do you close PBIs with context?
+36. Do you close PBIs, tasks and goals with context?

 When you look at a PBI, you can navigate through the commits or pull requests that were linked to the PBI.
 This is great for understanding the code changes, but that doesn't easily show you what the outcome was.